Loading large JSON files

 Slice and dice

 I first used Python to split the 10GB file into 100 files of ~335,000 lines each.
-I wanted there to be about 335,000 lines because I knew that it took about a minute to read the metadata file that has about 200,000 lines.
+Why 335,000?
+Because I knew that reading a file with about 200,000 lines took around a minute, so this felt like a good balance between time and size.

 Slicing and dicing the massive JSON file into more manageable chunks was necessary due to its sheer size and complexity.
 Handling a single file of 10GB with 30 million rows can be overwhelming for both memory and processing capabilities, especially in environments with limited resources.